gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 derives primary and restart key material for sending and receiving and configures the Chunk Protection Operator via an API.
 This establishes the necessary DTLS key contexts for SCTP chunk encryption and decryption.
-A DTLS key context for primary operations use MUST be created, while a DTLS key context for SCTP association restart SHOULD be created.
+A DTLS key context for primary operations MUST be created, while a DTLS key context for SCTP association restart SHOULD be created.